 If you are thinking of grilling some tasty food, try grilling it on a cedar plank.

-When grilling with a cedar plank, you typically start by soaking the wood in water.
+When cooking with a cedar grilling plank, you typically start by soaking the wood in water.

 When you put the food on the plank, the water causes the flavor of the cedar to infuse the food making it incredibly smokey and woody.